peireguihaumouno/peireguihaumouno.github.io/content/post/post3.en.md

 +++
-title = "Decoloniality as form and experience" slug = "post3" image = ""
+title = "Manifesto of the Autonomous Body in Friction" slug = "post2" image = "../images/post_peire_friction.png"
-date = "2026-01-21T20:00:00"
+date = "2026-01-14T23:08:00"
 description = ""
 disableComments = true
 +++

-## Decoloniality as form and experience

-Decoloniality is often understood as a field of explicit positions.
-A territory marked by clear discourses, named genealogies, and direct confrontations with colonial history.
-This dimension is fundamental.
-It responds to real wounds.
-But it does not exhaust what a decolonial practice can be within the field of art.
+### Corporeal mime and live sound as a practice of action and relation

+**This manifesto does not describe a method nor propose a closed pedagogical system.
+It affirms a position, an ethics of the body, and a mode of relation that manifests itself through practice.**

+---

+## 1. The irreducible basis
+### Corporeal mime as a technique of action